Can I Discharge My Ohio Driver’s License Reinstatement Fees in Bankruptcy?

 If you cannot pay your driver’s license reinstatement fees, it is likely that you are unable to pay many of your other bills.
 Fortunately, most driver’s license reinstatement fees are dischargeable in bankruptcy.
 A bankruptcy attorney can counsel you as to your best options and help you file for bankruptcy protection.

-The law firm of Minnillo & Jenkins CO.
-LPA has offices in Cincinnati, Eastgate, Covington, and Fairfield.
+The law firm of Minnillo Law Group Co., LPA has offices in Cincinnati, Eastgate, Covington, and Fairfield.
 We are committed to helping people in financial distress.
 If you cannot pay your reinstatement fees, bankruptcy can help you get back on the road and break free of your debt problems.

 If you want to discharge your reinstatement fees in bankruptcy, the Ohio BMV will likely require a copy of your bankruptcy petition or discharge, as well as a copy of your Schedule of Debts indicating that your reinstatement fees were included in your bankruptcy.
 The sooner you act, the sooner you will be able to legally drive.

-Contact the Lawyers at Minnillo & Jenkins to Talk About Your Ohio Driver’s License Reinstatement Fees
+Contact the Lawyers at Minnillo Law Group Co., LPA to Talk About Your Ohio Driver’s License Reinstatement Fees

 We are a law firm and a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.